Warriors vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Warriors Betting Records & Stats

-- In 60 of 82 games this season, Golden State and its opponents have scored more than 227.5 points.
+- Golden State's 82 games this season have gone over this contest's total of 225.5 points 62 times.

-- Golden State's contests this year have an average point total of 236.1, 8.6 more points than this game's over/under.
+- Golden State's matchups this year have an average total of 236.1, 10.6 more points than this game's over/under.

 - This season, Golden State has been favored 59 times and won 37, or 62.7%, of those games.

-- Golden State has a record of 19-6, a 76% win rate, when it's favored by -275 or more by sportsbooks this season.
+- This season, Golden State has won 18 of its 24 games, or 75%, when favored by at least -300 on the moneyline.

-- The moneyline for this contest implies a 73.3% chance of a victory for the Warriors.
+- The oddsmakers' moneyline implies a 75% chance of a victory for the Warriors.

 Lakers Betting Records & Stats

-- Los Angeles' games this season have had a combined scoring total higher than 227.5 points in 51 of 82 outings.
+- Los Angeles has combined with its opponent to score more than 225.5 points in 54 of 82 games this season.

-- Los Angeles has a 233.8-point average over/under in its matchups this season, 6.3 more points than this game's point total.
+- Los Angeles' average game total this season has been 233.8, 8.3 more points than this matchup's over/under.

-- Los Angeles has a 41-41-0 record against the spread this season.
+- So far this year, Los Angeles has compiled a 41-41-0 record against the spread.

-- The Lakers have been chosen as underdogs in 51 games this year and have walked away with the win 23 times (45.1%) in those games.
+- The Lakers have been victorious in 23, or 45.1%, of the 51 contests they have been chosen as underdogs in this season.

 Warriors vs Lakers Additional Info